Can School Counsellours Diagnose People With Mental Illness

 Q: What should I do if I think my child needs mental health support?

 A: Start by talking to your child's school counselor.
-They can provide guidance, resources, and referrals to mental health professionals.
+So they can provide guidance, resources, and referrals to mental health professionals.
 You can also consult with your family doctor or pediatrician.

 Q: Are school counselors able to prescribe medication?